andy-ch3n/andy-ch3n/README.md

 - 👋 Hi, I’m @andy-ch3n
-- 👀 I’m interested in JAVASCRIPT/HTML/CSS/REACT/NODEJS/
+- 👀 I’m interested in Frontend and Fullstack engineering, as well as Data Analyzation.
+I have experience with React.js/Node/Express/Axios/PostgreSQL/MongoDB
-- 🌱 I’m currently learning JAVASCRIPT/HTML/CSS
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - adch3n@gmail.com

 <!---